 U.S. Capitol Building

-The U.S. Capitol Building is currently not accepting visitors, but that is anticipated to change, so please check their website.
-Once open, families can make reservations 90 days in advance to tour the Capitol grounds.
+At The U.S. Capitol Building, families can see U.S. history being made; visit the Schedule a Tour page to make reservations up to 90 days in advance to tour the Capitol grounds.
 A 45-minute, guide-led tour takes visitors to the historic areas of the Capitol including the Crypt, the Rotunda, and Statuary Hall.
 You’ll need separate passes to tour the Senate and House galleries, which can be obtained by asking your Member of Congress.
 And while you’re in the area, be sure to walk by the U.S. Supreme Court!

 See some of the best nature DC offers on The Best Hikes Near DC For Families!